DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Abstract

 \section{Abstract}

-Machine learning based interatomic potential energy surface (PES) models are revolutionizing the field of molecular modeling.
-However, although much faster than electronic structure schemes, these models suffer from a lower efficiency as compared to typical empirical force fields due to more sophisticated computations involved.
-Herein, we report a model compression scheme for boosting the performance of the Deep Potential (DP) model, a deep learning based PES model.
+Machine-learning-based interatomic potential energy surface (PES) models are revolutionizing the field of molecular modeling.
+However, although much faster than electronic structure schemes, \MC{these models suffer from costly computations via deep neural networks to predict the energy and atomic forces, resulting in lower running efficiency as compared to the typical empirical force fields.} Herein, we report a model compression scheme for boosting the performance of the Deep Potential (DP) model, a deep learning based PES model.
 This scheme, we call DP Compress, is an efficient post-processing step after the training of DP models (DP Train).
 DP Compress combines several DP-specific compression techniques, which typically speed up DP-based molecular dynamics simulations by an order of magnitude faster, and consume an order of magnitude less memory.
 We demonstrate that DP Compress is sufficiently accurate by testing a variety of physical properties of Cu, H$_2$O, and Al-Cu-Mg systems.
-DP Compress applies to both CPU and GPU machines and is publicly available at \url{https://github.com/deepmodeling/deepmd-kit}.
+DP Compress applies to both CPU and GPU machines and is publicly available \MC{online}.